 It is, after all, a strategic choice; a business decision and investment in time and resources that delivers returns: ROI, ROO, ROX, ROE…or some custom combination thereof.
 Developing and funding the learning experiences is just one part of the puzzle.
 Operational alignment and cultural support that embeds the new behaviors is another.
 So is the need for rigorous measurement and tracking progress among teams.
 These are the organizational accountabilities.

-These are not abstract ideals.
-They are specific, measurable, and learnable.
-And when we start training, developing, and evaluating our account teams against these standards, we don’t just elevate individuals, we elevate the impact of the entire agency.
+And when we start training, developing, operationalizing and evaluating our account teams against the things that matter most, we don’t just elevate individuals, we elevate the impact of the entire agency.